turingschool-examples/mod4-tech-challenges/pascal.md

 ## Which data structure(s) do you think you'll use?
 What pros/cons do you see with that choice?

-## Write out a few lines of initial pseudocode: (mid-level design, this should be short, and not be real code)
+## Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)

+## Write out any implementation code OR link to repl

+## What is the Big O complexity of your solution?